 In the years before the onset of the AIDS epidemic, Montagnier's significant discoveries concerning the nature of viruses contributed to the understanding of how viruses can alter the genetic information of host organisms, facilitating cancer research.
 His investigation of interferon, one of the body's defenses against viruses, also opened avenues for medical cures for viral diseases.

 Montagnier was born in Chabris, France.
 He received his license of sciences from the University of Paris in 1955, earning his doctorate in 1960.
 Montagnier became research director of the Centre National de la Recherche Scientifique (CNRS) in 1974 and in 1985 professor at the Pasteur Institute.
-Since 2011, he has been a professor at Jiatong University in China.
+From 2011 to 2013, he was a professor at Jiao Tong University in China.

-Montagnier is the co-founder of the World Foundation for AIDS Research and Prevention.
-He has received more than 20 major awards, including the Commandeur de la Legion d'Honneur, the Lasker Prize, the Gairdner Prize, and in 2008 the Nobel Prize in Physiology or Medicine.
+Montagnier was the co-founder of the World Foundation for AIDS Research and Prevention.
+He received more than 20 major awards, including the Commandeur de la Legion d'Honneur, the Lasker Prize, the Gairdner Prize, and in 2008 the Nobel Prize in Physiology or Medicine.